Jimk72/Icarus_Mods/README.md

 # Icarus_Mods

+10/09/22

+ Added Halloween Pumpkins.
+Just need pumpkins to craft in character.
+When Deploying them just hold R for different variants!
+There are 6 total.

 10/08/22

 Added Windmill mod.
 The first custom mesh imported into the game with custom animation.
 Once placed the blades spin.
 I kept it simple as I didnt want to put many days into creating a mesh that I couldnt get to work.
 Now that I figured out how to get a Skeleton mesh and animations from Blender to UE4 and then into Icarus many more things are possible.